Kendall Jenner Photographed With Ex A$AP Rocky Two Days After Jail Release

 Kendall Jenner has been photographed with her ex-boyfriend A$AP Rocky.
-The rapper whose real name is Rakim Mayers made global headlines for having been released from a Swedish jail two days ago following a month-long stint behind bars.
+The rapper, whose real name is Rakim Mayers, made global headlines for having been released from a Swedish jail two days ago following a month-long stint behind bars.
 The 30-year-old had been held in Sweden from early July after an arrest centering around a brawl and fight back in June.

 Now free, A$AP seems to have made a beeline for familiar faces.

-As The Daily Mail reports today, the rapper was photographed yesterday at Kanye West’s “Sunday Service,” where he was spotted chatting to the Keeping Up With The Kardashians star.
+As The Daily Mail reports today, the rapper was photographed yesterday at Kanye West’s “Sunday Service,” where he was spotted chatting to the Keeping Up With the Kardashians star.

 Photos showed the 23-year-old supermodel and her ex in what appeared to be a fully platonic setting.
 The newspaper’s images were somewhat blurry, although both stars had their faces photographed either in profile or full-frontal modes.